 - The recipient(s) must be living at the time of selection for the award.

 - Information about the award will be communicated to the public in a way that will enhance public understanding of the depth and scope of statistical science and its impact on modern life.
 Part of this information is captured through the nomination process.

 A nomination packet consists of the following:

-- Up to four letters of support.
 The committee reserves the right to contact the nominator and writers of the support letters to seek additional information and insight.

 Unsuccessful nominations are carried over for one selection cycle (two years).
 Nominators are responsible for updating their nomination if they so desire.
 The deadline for updating is the same as the deadline for nominations.

 Email the completed nomination form and related materials to Nominations@statprize.org by October 31, 2022.